ArYaMaNprot/Linux-Basics/Packages.md

     Throughout your journey of Linux, you'll encounter other archive and compression types such as: bzip2, compress, zip, unzip, etc.
     They are a little less common, but just keep in mind that different utilities will call for different commands.
+## Install a package
+    Debian: $ dpkg -i some_deb_package.deb
+    RPM: $ rpm -i some_rpm_package.rpm
+    The i stands for install.
+You can also use the longer format of --install.

+## Remove a package
+    Debian: $ dpkg -r some_deb_package.deb
+    RPM: $ rpm -e some_rpm_package.rpm
+    Debian: r for remove
+    RPM: e for erase

+## List installed packages
+    Debian: $ dpkg -l
+    RPM: $ rpm -qa

+## Debian: l for list
+    RPM: q for query and a for all